wildaces215/desktop-hasher/README.md

 Technical Details:
 Used python3 and pyqt5.
 This is my first app for desktop development.
-The hash use is sha256 as this is considered the golden standard for hashing I believe.
+The hash used is sha256 as this is considered the golden standard for hashing I believe.
 I might work for more features, but I'm not sure yet.
+Feel free to open issues and pull requests etc etc